-- Our Human Rights Policy formalises our approach and sets out the standards and preventative controls we have in place to protect human rights; - Our Sustainability and Corporate Social Responsibility Statement sets out our commitment to running our business in a responsible, ethical and sustainable way; - Our Supplier Code of Conduct (the Code) sets out the high standards we expect our suppliers to adhere to and contains specific provisions against the use of forced, bonded or compulsory labour; - Our Business Standards Policy, an internal document and updated in March 2021, sets out our commitment to high standards for the fair and ethical treatment of employees, customers and suppliers;
+- Our Human Rights Policy, which formalises our approach and sets out the standards and preventative controlswe have in place to protect human rights; - Our Sustainability and Corporate Social Responsibility Statement, which sets out our commitment to running our business in a responsible, ethical and sustainable way; - Our Supplier Code of Conduct (the Code), which sets out the high standards we expect our suppliers to adhere to and contains specific provisions against the use of forced, bonded or compulsory labour; - Our Outsourcing and Third Party Supplier Policy, which sets out our commitment to high standards for the fair and ethical treatment of employees, customers and suppliers and supports the procedure for engaging with suppliers to ensure beneficial and ethical terms of business; and

-- Our Procurement Policy, an internal document, supports the procedure for engaging with suppliers to ensure beneficial and ethical terms of business; and - Our Financial Crime Policy, an internal document, sets out the framework that applies within the AA Group to identify, manage and mitigate exposure to financial crime.
+• Our Financial Crime Policy, an internal document, which sets out the framework that applies within the AA Group to identify, manage and mitigate exposure to financial crime.
 This is relevant as modern slavery offences are often linked to money laundering and financial crime.

-Enhanced disclosure on relevant internal policies is provided on page 38 of the 2021 Annual Report and Accounts to meet the requirements of the Non-Financial Reporting Regulation.
+Enhanced disclosure on relevant internal policies is provided on pages 48 and 49 of the 2022 Annual Report and Accounts to meet the requirements of the Non-Financial Reporting Regulation.